SegiH/MyMusicStreamer/README.md

 MyMusicStreamer
 ===============

-Stream music from your own server
+Stream music from your own server to any browser on your desktop or mobile device